NavyaNayak18/Bakers-Website/README.md

 # The Bakers Web Application

 The Bakers is an innovative online marketplace designed to connect passionate bakers with dessert enthusiasts worldwide.
-Launched on May 1st, 2024, it offers a platform where customers can discover a wide range of bakery products, place orders, and leave reviews, all while providing bakers a place to manage their businesses and connect with customers.
+It offers a platform where customers can discover a wide range of bakery products, place orders, and leave reviews, all while providing bakers a place to manage their businesses and connect with customers.
 The Bakers platform is designed to make the baking world more accessible, with a focus on creativity, community, and flavor.

 ## Project Overview